gasvaktin/gasvaktin/README.md

 #### Prices

-Prices for Olís can be seen [here](http://www.olis.is/solustadir/thjonustustodvar/eldsneytisverd/) and prices for ÓB can be seen [here](http://www.ob.is/eldsneytisverd/), both with and without special fuel key ring discount.
+Prices for Olís can be seen [here](http://www.olis.is/solustadir/thjonustustodvar/eldsneytisverd/) and prices for ÓB can be seen [here](http://www.ob.is/eldsneytisverd/), you can find information on special fuel key ring discount [here](https://www.olis.is/vidskiptakort/olis-lykill).

 ### Skeljungur (and Orkan (and Orkan X))